timjbruce/reinvent_cvra_bootcamp/README.md

 * Develop account linking for the ConnectedCar skill to read back information only for linked VINs
 * Create an authenticated API to access the VehicleTripTable (API Gateway, Lambda, Cognito)
 * Enhance the ConnectedCar Alexa skill to get the latest fuel prices in a certain location
-* Use AWS-hosted APIs to
+* Connect to other public APIs to enhance your Alexa skill
-* Deploy the solution with a real vehicle, using Greengrass and an OBDII interface!
+* Deploy the CVRA solution with a real vehicle, using Greengrass and an OBDII interface!